 What is User-Generated Content?

-User-generated content is any content created by people rather than brands, such as text, videos, images, and reviews.
+User-generated content is content created by people rather than brands, such as text, videos, images, and reviews.
 Videos and images people post on Instagram, YouTube, and other social media websites are some popular forms of user-generated content.